V0lk3n/V0lk3n.github.io/writeup/ByuCTF-2023/ByuCTF2023-WriteUp.md

 ![6-TicketCreation](https://github.com/V0lk3n/V0lk3n.github.io/assets/22322762/9299c70a-a6a3-4801-8a70-a6fe133f40d5)

-Great, our tickets seem to be created.
+Great, our ticket seem to be created.

-Now let's generate a more than 2048 characters using python.
+Now let's generate a strings of more than 2048 characters using python.

 ```python
 $ python3 -c 'print("A"*2500)'
 AAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAA...
 ```

-Copy and paste the strings as description and send the request.
+Copy and paste the strings as ```description``` parameter value, and send the request.

 ```js
 POST /api/tickets HTTP/1.1